Quonquont Farm is a diversified farm, pick your own orchard, and event venue in Whately, Massachusetts.

 Come and pick flowers, blueberries, and apples in season.
 Or or buy fresh-picked fruit (blueberries, raspberries, peaches, apples) flowers, and vegetables, as well as a variety of locally made products like maple syrup, honey, unique gifts, and much more at our farm store.
-We also sell our own pastured chicken meat and eggs.
+We also sell eggs from our own pastured chickens.
 Farmstand hours.

 Our beautifully renovated 100 year old barn is available for weddings and special events.
 Learn more.

 In addition to our orchards and vegetable and flower gardens, we are stewards of 200 acres of meadows, forest, a spring-fed pond, and a sparkling brook.
 Dozens of nesting birds and a wide range of other animals live on or frequent our farm, including bears, bobcats, otters, foxes, and beavers.
 Our wetlands support a variety of turtles, salamanders, fish and seven varieties of frogs and toads.

 Quonquont (or Quan Quan) was a 17th-century Native American leader who lived along the Connecticut River.
 His name appears on the 1672 deed to lands in North Hatfield and Whately.